Codicote: Governance

-St Giles Church

-The church, with its chapel of the Holy Innocents, was dedicated by Ralph, Bishop of Rochester at some time during his period of office, 1108–1115.
+There are three tiers of local government covering Codicote, at parish, district, and county level: Codicote Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council meets at the Peace Memorial Hall on the High Street, which was built in 1927.

+Population

+At the 2021 census, the population of the parish was 3,586.
+The population had been 3,344 in 2011.

 Education

 Codicote Church of England Primary School dates back to 1857 and the current school, on Meadow Way, was built in 1972.

 State secondary education is provided by schools in nearby towns and the vast majority of pupils move on to Hitchin Boys' School, Hitchin Girls' School and Monk's Walk School.
 Private and other schools are also well catered for in nearby towns.
-Herts Direct "Moving On" Outturn Report on the Initial Analysis of Secondary School Allocations report published in 2009 reveals that 86% of Codicote Primary School pupils selecting schools for the 2009–10 academic year were allocated their first choice secondary school.

-Public houses

-Public houses in Codicote include The Goat and The Globe both situated on the High Street.
-There is also the Sports and Social Club off Bury Lane.

-Sport and leisure

-One of the most significant developments in the village of Codicote in recent decades is the ongoing development of enhanced sports facilities.
+Sports

 The current sports field and facilities came about as a result of the death in 1976 of John Clements, a local teacher who died rescuing 35 children by leading them from a burning hotel.
 He was subsequently awarded the George Cross.
 A memorial trust fund was established in his honour which led to the current sports field and a changing facility being opened in 1984 and an extension to changing facilities being added in 2000.

 There are currently three main outdoor sports areas and activities in the village: